Punjab Canal Colonies: Chenab Colony

 The Chenab Colony was the largest colonisation project in the Punjab, beginning in 1892.
 It covered the entirety of the Lyallpur district, along with parts of the Jhang, Gujranwala and Lahore districts.
 The area was well suited for large-scale colonisation, being a level, alluvial plain, virtually unbroken by ridges or natural drainages.
 The area was mostly barren land, save for settlement in the riverain tracts, and the presence of semi-nomadic pastoral people known as Janglis, whose rights to graze the land had not been recognised as amounting to proprietary rights by the government.
 These groups would however form part of an indigenous grouping, classed together with individuals from Montgomery, Jhang and Gujranwala who would be allotted 35 per cent of the total land in the new colony.

 There were three types of grants in the Chenab Colony, namely peasant, yeoman and capitalist grants.
 Peasants had to remain as tenants of the government and could not acquire proprietary rights.
 This was designed to curtail the powers of alienation of peasant grantees.
 Yeoman and capitalist grantees were allowed to acquire proprietary rights after a five-year qualification period.
 Upon acquiring the grants, the yeoman and capitalist grantees were required to pay a fee to the government in lieu of the size of their holdings.
 Peasant and yeoman grantees were required to be resident on the land.
 78.3 per cent of the total land in the colony was allotted to peasant grantees.
 The Yeomen could belong only to the landholding agricultural classes, and they were to be drawn from small and middle level landlords.
 The capitalist grants were intended for men whom the government wished to reward for rendering political, administrative or military services.
 They were also intended for individuals with capital, who would invest in improved farming and thereby raise the standard of agriculture in the colony.

 In identifying immigrant colonists, the government had two objectives; to provide relief from population congestion and to procure the most skilled agriculturalists.
 As such grantees were selected from seven districts, Ambala, Ludhiana, Jullundur, Hoshiarpur, Amritsar, Gurdaspur and Sialkot.
 Between 1891 and 1921, the population densities in all seven districts declined, thus avoiding the potential for rural instability.
 These immigrant colonists were granted over 60 per cent of the allotted land in the Colony.
 The strict allocation of land to immigrants from just these seven districts led to criticism of neglect in the west of Punjab, and thereafter 135,000 acres of land was granted to individuals from Gujrat, Jhelum, Shahpur, Rawalpindi, Multan, Lahore, Ferozepur and Bannu.
-It was decided that peasant grantees would be hereditary and landholding agriculturists, and would be drawn from the established Arain, Jatt and Kamboh castes.
+It was decided that peasant grantees would be hereditary and landholding agriculturists, and would be drawn from the established Arain, Jat and Kamboh castes.
 The Arains formed the largest group of grantees, holding 36 per cent of the entire colony.
 Hindus and Muslims were each given around 31 per cent of the total allotted area.
 Amongst the yeoman and capitalist grants, substantial allotments went to Rajputs.